helix-bridge/docs/docs/how-it-works/token-protocal.md

 ---
-id: token_protocal
+id: token_protocol
 sidebar_position: 1
-sidebar_label: Token Protocal
+sidebar_label: Token Protocol
 ---

-# Token Protocal
+# Token Protocol

 An important part of Helix's business is hosting user assets and completing cross-chain asset transfers.
 It uses an asset registration and cross-chain protocol based on the CBA (Cryptocurrency Backed Asset) model.